The Real Housewives of Orange County: Seasons 4–8

 Gretchen Rossi was introduced in the fourth season premiere on November 25, 2008.
-Peterson made her final appearance as a main cast member in the third episode.
-While Lynne Curtin joined the cast in the fourth episode.
-Bryant and De La Rosa made their final guest appearance during the season finale.
-While Knickerbocker returned as a guest.
+Peterson made her final appearance as a main cast member in the third episode, while Lynne Curtin joined the cast in the fourth episode.
+Bryant and De La Rosa made their final guest appearance during the season finale, whilst Knickerbocker also returned as a guest.
 Keough's final season as a full-time cast member, season five premiered on November 5, 2009.
 After Keough left the show as a full-time cast member, Alexis Bellino was added to the main cast.
 Fry, Knickerbocker and Peterson returned as a guest.
 Curtin left after the fifth season.

 The sixth season which premiered on March 6, 2011, introduced Peggy Tanous as the newest housewife and friend of the housewives Fernanda Rocha.
-Keough returned in a friend of the housewives status, while Curtin, Fry, and Knickerbocker appeared as guests.
+Keough returned in a "friend of the housewives" capacity, while Curtin, Fry, and Knickerbocker appeared as guests.
 Heather Dubrow joined the cast in the seventh season which premiered on February 7, 2012.
 Keough and Tanous appeared in guest capacities, with the latter receiving confessional interviews in the season's first two episodes, while Sarah Winchester was featured as a friend of the housewives.
 Tanous was set to film another season as a full-time housewife, however, quit the series after the season's second episode due to ongoing personal conflict involving herself, Bellino and Bellino's husband, Jim; marking her final appearance on the show.
 On April 1, 2013, the eighth season premiered and the cast was joined by Lydia McLaughlin.
 Peterson also appeared as a friend of the housewives in the eighth season.
 Bellino, McLaughlin, Rossi and Peterson departed after the season.

 Seasons 9–12

 The ninth season premiered on April 14, 2014, and introduced Shannon Storms Beador and Lizzie Rovsek as the new housewives.
 While Danielle Gregorio joined as friend of the housewives.
-The tenth season which premiered on June 8, 2015, saw Rovsek as a friend of the housewives, and Meghan King joining the cast.
+The tenth season which premiered on June 8, 2015, saw Rovsek return as a friend of the housewives, and Meghan King joining the cast.
 Curtin, Keough and Knickerbocker made guest appearances in the season.

 The eleventh season premiered on June 20, 2016.
 It featured Kelly Leventhal (then Dodd) joining the cast and Keough making a guest appearance.
 Dubrow exited the series after the season.
 McLaughlin returned for the show's twelfth season which premiered on July 10, 2017.
 Peggy Sulahian joined as the latest housewife, while Keough, Rossi and Rovsek made guest appearances.
 After the season concluded, King Edmonds, McLaughlin and Sulahian left the show.